DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

     }
 ```

 Similar to that of a C method in which a buffer is filled with the data prescribed.
 The 'minSize' is the same as the sampling frequency such that the array of values given is that of a single second and not any less.
-As live audio is being recorded there is the possibility of cutting off between seconds and losing valuable data but this is a cost of the mechanism and the potential to rectify this exists by patching samples together but this extends beyond the scope of this project.
+As live audio is being recorded there is the possibility of cutting off between seconds and losing valuable data.
+This is a cost of the mechanism and the potential to rectify this exists by patching samples together but this extends beyond the scope of this project.

 #### 9.3.3 XML Design layouts